JonathanC13/python_ref/Structures/ok.md

           - the difference of two negative operands is less than -128.

   - BIU (Bus Interface Unit) - provides interface to memory and I/O:

+    - The Instruction Pointer (IP) is updated by theBIU. (or called PC - program counter)
+        - EIP (32 bits) in 80386 and up
+    - IP contains the offset of the next instruction to be fetched from the beginning of the code segment.

     1. controls the address, data, and control busses.
     2. handles instruction fetch and data read/write functions Segment registers.